-All equipment must be cleaned and sterilized prior to sample collection at the site to prevent contamination of DNA from the person collecting the sample, DNA from another site, or DNA from the environment outside of the site (Laramie et al. 2015).
+All equipment must be cleaned and sterilized prior to sample collection at the site to prevent contamination of DNA from the person collecting the sample, DNA from another site or sampling date, or DNA from the environment outside of the site (Laramie et al. 2015).